ivan-alles/localizer/README.md

 For example: `python localizer\predict_for_images.py models\tools\config.json datasets\tools`.

-Refer to the source code for details on how to find position and orientation of an object in the prediction.
+Refer to the source code for details on how to find the position and orientation of an object in the prediction.

 Localizer does not predict bounding boxes.
-If you need them and your objects have fixed size, you can generate bounding boxes using the predicted object position and orientation angle.
+If you need them and your objects have fixed sizes, you can generate bounding boxes using the predicted object position and orientation angle.

 ## Transfer learning